 Company: Because a company is recognised as a separate legal entity at law, buying a commercial property under a company structure means the asset is potentially at risk should the company be sued or become insolvent.

-On the positive side, tax paid on the property’s net rental income is calculated at the corporate tax rate of 30%, generally lower than a high-earning individual’s marginal tax rate (inclusive of the Medicare levy).
-Capital gains are also taxed at 30%, and the company, depending on its size, may be also be eligible for small business CGT concessions offered by the ATO.
+On the positive side, the tax paid on the property’s net rental income is calculated at the corporate tax rate of 30%, generally lower than a high-earning individual’s marginal tax rate (inclusive of the Medicare levy).
+Capital gains are also taxed at 30%, and the company, depending on its size, may also be eligible for small business CGT concessions offered by the ATO.
 However, any negative gearing loss on the property will be absorbed by the company and cannot be used to offset another entity’s income.
 The loss, however, can be carried forward indefinitely or used to offset the company’s future income and capital gain if the property is sold.

 Companies must also pay GST on one-eleventh of a commercial property’s sale price, but can claim GST credits on purchases that relate to selling the property.